-This neighborhood restaurant and bar serves plenty of Abita Amber and bloody marys to diners seeking barbecue shrimp po-poys or just hanging out with friends.
-There are lots of longtime regulars because, as one manager says, "It's one of those little places that doesn't change."
+This bar isn't just for stopping in on the way to the New Orleans Fair Grounds Race Course & Slots or the Jazz and Heritage Festival.
+The neighborhood restaurant and bar serves plenty of Abita Amber and bloody marys to diners seeking barbecue shrimp po-poys or a cozy spot to meet friends.
 Open daily.
 No smoking.
 Full restaurant menu.

-Creole gumbo is made with shrimp, oysters and andouille sausage.
-The barbecue shrimp po-boy features shrimp cooked in a peppery butter sauce and served in a hollowed-out French bread pistolette.
+Creole gumbo is made with shrimp, oysters and andouille.
+The barbecue shrimp po-boy features shrimp cooked in peppery butter sauce and served in a hollowed-out French bread pistolette.
 No reservations.
 Lunch and early dinner Mon.-Sat.
 Credit cards and checks. $$